aarthipopat/lookit/img/README.md

-All image files should go in this directory.
-They can have any extensions (.jpg, .png, etc.)
+Image files for each study are in the study's folder.
+Image files can have any extensions (.jpg, .png, etc.) and are marked by upload date.